River Phoenix: Aftermath

 After Phoenix's death, the club became a makeshift shrine with fans and mourners leaving flowers, pictures, and candles on the sidewalk and graffiti messages on the walls of the venue.
 A sign was placed in the window that read, "With much respect and love to River and his family, The Viper Room is temporarily closed.
 Our heartfelt condolences to all his family, friends and loved ones.
 He will be missed."
 The club remained closed for a week.
 Depp continued to close the club every year on October 31 until selling his share in 2004.

-The autopsy report, finished on November 15, 1993, stated that there were "high concentrations of morphine and cocaine in the blood, as well as other substances in smaller concentrations."
-The cause of death was "acute multiple drug intoxication."
+Forensic examination found cocaine and heroin (opiates), marijuana (cannabinoids), benzodiazepine and propoxyphene.
+The cause of death was "acute multiple drug intoxication".
+A spokesman for the coroner's office said the amount of cocaine and morphine found were both independently sufficient to have caused death.

 On November 24, 1993, Arlyn Phoenix (who later changed her name to Heart) published an open letter in the Los Angeles Times on her son's life and death.
 It read, in part:

 His friends, co-workers and the rest of our family know that River was not a regular drug user.
 He lived at home in Florida with us and was almost never a part of the "club scene" in Los Angeles.
 He had just arrived in L.A. from the pristine beauty and quietness of Utah where he was filming for six weeks.
 We feel that the excitement and energy of the Halloween nightclub and party scene were way beyond his usual experience and control.
 How many other beautiful young souls, who remain anonymous to us, have died by using drugs recreationally?
 It is my prayer that River's leaving in this way will focus the attention of the world on how painfully the spirits of his generation are being worn down.